 That’s a huge missed opportunity, whether or not you’re actually looking for a job.
 Networking is about more than landing new positions.
-It’s also valuable for finding a mentor, expanding your knowledge, earning speaking opportunities or undertaking any other kind of professional development.
+It’s used in other aspects of business such as internal networking.
+There is employee networking software that ensures employees work together more often, communicate on a regular basis and learn about how they can be of value to one another.
+Networking is also valuable for finding a mentor, expanding your knowledge, earning speaking opportunities or undertaking any other kind of professional development.

 Even better, networking doesn’t have to mean attending time-consuming – and often awkward – in-person events.
 You can network just as effectively by email, as long as you know how to do it.
 Networking email content is important, for example, according to Enterprise Resource Planning (ERP) software provider MRPeasy, they only work with 1 out of 10 proposals that they receive.